soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/privileged-access-management-overview.md

 Privileged access management is currently only available for customers with Office 365 E5 and Advanced Compliance SKUs.

 ### When will privileged access be available for Office 365 workloads beyond Exchange?
 We plan to offer this feature in other Office 365 workloads soon.
-When we’re ready to share a timeline, it will be available through the Office 365 roadmap.
+When we’re ready to share a timeline, it will be available through the Microsoft 365 Roadmap.

 ### My organization needs more than 30 privileged access polices, will this limit be increased?